julien-sobczak/unicode-under-the-hood/README.md

 # Unicode Under the Hood

-This repository is the companion of the blog post [Emojis Everywhere with Unicode](https://www.juliensobczak.com/inspect/2021/06/19/emojis-everywhere-with-unicode).
+This repository is the companion of the blog post [Unicode for Curious Developers Loving Emojis and Code 😉](https://www.juliensobczak.com/inspect/2021/06/19/unicode-for-developers.html).

 It contains short programs written to illustrate different aspects of Unicode.